 Since that generally happened after they arrived in the United States, expect your ancestors to appear in earlier records — including their passenger arrival lists — with their Polish monikers.
 This is where it helps to understand Polish naming practices.
 Polish Roman Catholics, for example, would often name a child after a saint whose feast day was celebrated on or near the baby’s date of birth or baptism.
 Books can help you determine given names in Latin, Polish and German, and find the proper spellings of surnames.

 You’ll need to try all the possibilities when looking for your immigrant ancestors’ passenger lists.
-Luckily, accessing those records is easy: You can search for New York arrivals for free online at <ellisisland.org> (an index and record images cover 1892 to 1924) and <castlegarden.org> (here you’ll find an index only, to arrivals from 1820 to 1913).
-For other years and ports, Ancestry.com <Ancestry.com > offers paid-access indexes and images of all available US passenger lists in its US Deluxe collection ($155.40 a year).
-Stephen P. Morse’s One-Step search tools <stevemorse.org> for all three sites can help you uncover hard-to-find spelling and name variations.
-(Read our guide to Morse’s site in the February 2007 Family Tree Magazine.)
+Luckily, accessing those records is easy: You can search for New York arrivals for free online at EllisIsland.org (an index and record images cover 1820 to 1957) and CastleGarden.org (here you’ll find an index only, to arrivals from 1820 to 1892).
+For other years and ports, Ancestry.com offers paid-access indexes and images of available US passenger lists.
+Stephen P. Morse’s One-Step search tools for all three sites can help you uncover hard-to-find spelling and name variations.
+(Read our guide to Morse’s site in the February 2007 issue of Family Tree Magazine.)

 Step 4: Find the ancestral home.